Clear UV Dip for Wire Art (30ml)

 Pack Size: 30ml

-- GLGloria L.Verified BuyerI recommend this productRated 5 stars4 months agoClear uv dip for wire art
+- GLGloria L.Verified BuyerI recommend this productRated 5 out of 5 stars1 year agoClear uv dip for wire art

-- IIsabelleVerified BuyerI recommend this productRated 5 stars1 year agoGood but they need bigger sizes
+- IIsabelleVerified BuyerI recommend this productRated 5 out of 5 stars2 years agoGood but they need bigger sizes

-- VFValentina F.Verified BuyerI recommend this productRated 4 stars2 years agoSteep learning curve
+- VFValentina F.Verified BuyerI recommend this productRated 4 out of 5 stars3 years agoSteep learning curve

-- LPLydia P.Verified BuyerI recommend this productRated 5 stars2 years agoUv dip
+- LPLydia P.Verified BuyerI recommend this productRated 5 out of 5 stars3 years agoUv dip

-- SOSamantha O.Verified BuyerI recommend this productRated 5 stars2 years agofun new ways to use resin
+- SOSamantha O.Verified BuyerI recommend this productRated 5 out of 5 stars3 years agofun new ways to use resin